Submit a Film

 - Entry fees are non-refundable.

-- There are no entry fees for residents of New Hanover County.
+- There are no entry fees for residents of the City of Wilmington.

 - Bribes are welcomed and encouraged.